jstemerdink/EPi.Libraries.FavIcons/EPi.Libraries.Favicons/readme.txt

-Add the following to your header in your _Root,cshtml file to render the markup:
+Add the following to your header in your _Root.cshtml file to render the markup:

 @{ Html.RenderPartial("Favicons");}